Brookline Early Education Consortium

 Beginning August 2025, the BEECON Project will offer five free DESE-approved PD sessions annually to any early educator who lives or works in Brookline, with participants receiving DESE Professional Development Points (PDPs) upon completion.

-Sessions will be available in-person and online, and focus on the IntendED Learning System, which guides educators in implementing intentional, play-based learning.
+Sessions will be available in-person and online, and focus on the IntendED Teaching and Learning System, which guides educators in implementing intentional, play-based learning.

 Each session will equip teachers with skills for creating impactful classroom experiences.